uclaradio/uclaradio.com/README.md

 As a student-run organization, UCLA Radio is especially liable to technical debt.
 We have some goals for cleaning up our codebase in the future, but most importantly new code should:
 * Have new front-end pages in __React__.
 We prefer using a front-end framework with an API to complicated templates
+* Have data models written with __SQL__ (PostgreSQL) instead of MongoDB because we've had problems with Mongo and it's not what students are taught at UCLA
 * Delete files that are not used anymore.
 It's okay, get rid of clutter
 * Follow an organized structure.
 Put things in the right directories